 Yes.
 Search by state on the NPS website to learn about restrictions that might affect your visit, such as reduced daily hours and limited campground space.
 Face masks are required on all federal lands, including national parks.

 How can I get free admission to National Parks?

 Skip the entrance fee by visiting a National Park on a free day.
 There are five free days each year, including:

-The Every Kid Outdoors program offers free admission to parks and historic landmarks for children who just completed fourth grade and their families (and starting in September, those entering fourth grade).
+The Every Kid Outdoors program offers free admission for fourth-grade students and their families to parks and historic landmarks.
 Sites are in nearly every state and span land and sea — the list includes the Florida Keys, The Gateway Arch in St. Louis and Frederick Douglass National Historic Site in Washington, DC.
-The program aims to allow children to discover natural wildlife and our nation’s history.
+The program aims to allow children to discover natural wildlife and learn about our nation’s history.

 Which states have National Parks?

 National Parks featuring sights like geysers, giant redwoods and plenty of wildlife are in 30 states and two US territories.
 Those are: